Privacy Policy

 What We Do With The Information

-We use the personal information we collect in order to properly manage our organisation and to undertake our fundraising and other activities, in particular for the following reasons:
+We use the personal information we collect in order to properly manage our organisation and our museum sites, and to undertake our fundraising and other activities, in particular for the following reasons:

 The numbers shown in brackets above indicate the following legal bases for us collecting, using and storing personal information: